mafranklin/mfranklin-website/_posts/2021-01-08-home-assistant-environment-monitoring.md

 So after a few weeks waiting on the Aqara sensors to arrive from Aliexpress it was time to get started.
 The project breaks down into a few easy steps.

-## flashing the zzh!
+## Flashing the zzh!
 CC2652R multiprotocol RF stick

 The first step is to identify the location of the stick using `dmesg`.